 Building a Foundation

-The NEA project will provide the basis for the design, planning and implementation of the Government of Liberia’s National Electrification Strategy.
-This will include determining funding sources and required institutional framework to strengthen and expand existing on-grid electric service, as well as addressing electrification needs of communities that are beyond this reach.
+The NEA project provided the basis for the design, planning and implementation of the Government of Liberia’s National Electrification Strategy.
+This included determining funding sources and required institutional framework to strengthen and expand existing on-grid electric service, as well as addressing electrification needs of communities that are beyond this reach.

-The outcome of the NEA project will enable the Government of Liberia – through its Ministry of Mines and Energy, Rural and Renewable Electrification Agency, the Liberia Electricity Corporation and other stakeholders in the sector, to efficiently and effectively plan for the ultimate goal: Full electricity access for all Liberians.
+The outcome of the NEA project enabled the Government of Liberia – through its Ministry of Mines and Energy, Rural and Renewable Electrification Agency, the Liberia Electricity Corporation and other stakeholders in the sector, to efficiently and effectively plan for the ultimate goal: Full electricity access for all Liberians.